 Depression is soaring among adolescent males.
 Unfortunately, these young men frequently go undiagnosed and untreated, often because they don’t seem depressed.
-Instead — after a lifetime being told boys don’t cry — they appear angry, oppositional, self-destructive, or maybe violent.
-Sometimes, they simply pretend everything is fine.
+Instead — after a lifetime being told boys don’t cry — they appear angry, oppositional or self-destructive.
+Sometimes, they simply pretend everything’s okay.

 Depressed adolescent males hide behind these masks, doing their best to push away the world and hoping nobody notices they’re actually sad, lonely, vulnerable boys.
-In counseling I strive to help them remove these masks, explore the Guy Code, and resolve the Stuckness that often results from depression.
+In counseling I strive to help them remove these masks, explore the Guy Code, and resolve the Stuckness that can result from depression.

 It is important to be thoughtful, of course.
-I firmly believe we must start by establishing rapport and addressing critical presenting concerns.
+That’s why I start by building rapport and addressing critical presenting concerns.
 However, it’s also important to hold teens capable of addressing the Big Questions.
 Doing so emphasizes their resilience, suggests the possibility of a life beyond Stuckness, and helps them move forward.

 My approach to trauma therapy includes four loosely-sequential steps: